hkiyomaru/soc/README.md

 ## TODOs

 - In order to specify a phrase, use its span instead of its surface form.
-- Use GPUs to fasten the process.
+- Use multiple GPUs to fasten the process.

 ## Reference